Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 mvn archetype:generate -DgroupId=com.fabrikam -DartifactId=testAzureApp -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```

 This creates a basic Maven project under the `testAzureApp` folder.
-Add the the following entries into the project `pom.xml` to import the Azure Management libraries for Java and the Azure Storage libraries for Java.
+Add the the following entries into the project `pom.xml` to import the Azure management libraries for Java and the Azure Storage libraries for Java.

 ```XML
 <dependency>